Guidance on the Safety Assurance of Autonomous Systems in Complex Environments (SACE): Overview of SACE

-The verification log shall explicitly detail the verification activities as well documenting the rationale for those activities.
+The verification plan shall explicitly detail the verification activities as well as documenting the rationale for those activities.
+The plan is a more concrete implementation of the strategy, defining what should be done (e.g. specific tests) and how (e.g. environment, tools).
 Some of the key considerations that should be included in the verification log are given below.

 \textbf{Testing}